Francis Forshew

-Francis "Frank" Forshew (March 1, 1827 – August 4, 1895) was a 19th-century photographer based in upstate New York.
+Francis Forshew (March 1, 1827 – August 4, 1895) was a 19th-century photographer based in upstate New York.
 Though not as well known or famous as his peer of the times, Mathew Brady, Forshew was just as prolific and served a very large customer base for many years.

 Early years

 Forshew was born in Hudson, New York on March 1, 1827.
 His father was a schoolteacher and former sea captain.
 Forshew married Mary J. Hildreth in 1850; the couple had five children and adopted one other.

 Photography

 Photographer Frank Forshew established his photography business in 1850.
 Located in a small city of the banks of the Hudson River in upstate New York, his business thrived.
 The stages and growth of his business included the following types of photography:

 Craig's Daguerrian Registry includes the following entry indicating Forshew's start in the field:

 Listed as a daguereian, Hudson, N.Y., and New York City, N.Y.
 This is probably the Forshew identified as being in New York City, N.Y, in 1850, from identification on a quarter-plate daguereotype.
 From 1851 to 1859 he was listed in Hudson, N.Y.
 In 1851-1852 he was listed at 237 Warren Street, with his residence at 9 Front Street.
 He was listed in partnership as Turck (J.) and Forshew.
 In 1852-1853 he was listed at the same location.
 In 1856-1857 he was listed alone at 237 Warren Street and 305-1/2 Warren Street, with his residence at 237 Warren Street.
 In 1859 he was listed at 237 Warren Street only.
 Identified image dated 1855.